NoroffFEU/development-platforms/src/content/docs/frameworks/swiftui/swiftui-case-study.md

 **View Modifiers**

-In SwiftUI, view modifiers are a crutial part of how you customize the appearance and behavior of views.
+In SwiftUI, view modifiers are a crucial part of how you customize the appearance and behavior of views.
 A view modifier is essentially a function that returns a modified version of the original view, allowing developers to chain multiple modifications in a clean and readable way.
 For example, if you want to add padding, change the background color, or round the corners of a view, you can do all of that using view modifiers.
 Here’s a simple example:

 ```swift
 Text("Hello, SwiftUI!")